drecom/terraform-onboarding/README.md

 # Getting Started
 - Based on the content for help junior SREs onboarding used in-house. -> [Drecom](https://drecom.co.jp/)
 - A practice repository for using terraform via hands-on to show you how terraform working and what's Drecom-style.
-- Please note that the Drecom-style terraform usage method is included, these may not be a best practice but we use them for our daily job.
+- Please note that the Drecom-style terraform usage patterns are included, these may not be best practice but we use them for our daily work.
-- AWS Resources used
+- AWS Resources used:
   - IAM
   - S3
   - Api-gateway